andriesfilmer/pim/README.md

 - [x] Sass instead of Less
 - [x] No need of Redis
 - [x] Markdown instead of wysihtml5
-- [x] Responsive design, mobile first
+- [x] Foundation instead of Bootstrap
 - [x] Removed likes, its for my personal use ;)
 - [x] Uptimized by jshint